The Warehouse Work and Well-Being Study

 Acknowledgments

 The research developing and testing Health and Well-being Committees (HaWCs) in a warehouse setting was supported by the Harvard Center for Work, Health, and Well-being; the National Institute of Occupational Safety and Health (Grant: U19-OH008861); the Good Companies, Good Jobs Initiative at MIT Sloan; the MIT Sloan Health Systems Initiative; and the Washington Center for Equitable Growth.
-The researchers also want to express their appreciation for the collaboration with the company where the warehouse study took place.
+The researchers also want to express their appreciation for the collaboration with the company where the warehouse study took place and for the insights shared by many workers.